kintrix007/advent-of-code-2021/README.md

-# Advent of Code *2021*
+# Advent of Code 2021

-My solutions to the AoC puzzles
+A repo to for my solutions to AoC puzzles
+My personal challenge is doing every puzzle in a different language

 #### I've used these languages to solve each day: